vishal-gohil12/PixShift/README.md

 ---

 #### `POST /images/:id/transform`
 Apply one or more transformations to an existing image.
+Responds with binary image data.

 - **Headers:** `Authorization: Bearer <JWT>`
 - **Body Example:**